-- During action.
-The Supervisor will: - Meet with the employee within a reasonable timeframe. - State his or her reason(s) for proceeding with the action. - Reference any aggravating and/or mitigating factors considered prior to the decision [TAWLS Article 7 Section 18]. - Present the employee with the documentation of the action (see Form 5.01). - Review the documentation with the employee. - Request signed and dated acknowledgement of receipt from the employee.
+- Meet with the Employee within a reasonable timeframe to deliver the action (see Form 3.04 and Form 3.05). - State his or her reason(s) for proceeding with the action, referencing any aggravating and/or mitigating factors considered prior to the decision [TAWLS Article 7 Section 18]. - o Present the Employee with the documentation of the action (see Form 5.01). - Review the documentation with the Employee. - Request signed/initialed and dated acknowledgement of receipt from the Employee.